amake/gradle-android-l10n-fix-plugin/README.md

 - `L10nFixActivity`: An `Activity` class that ensures that only supported locales are held by its base context.
-This is needed to keep locales correct after configuration changes such as device rotation.
+This is needed to keep locales correct post-contamination through configuration changes such as device rotation.
 - `L10nUtil`: A utility class offering static methods for dealing with supported locales, most importantly:
   - `fixLocales(Resources)`: Call this on your activity's resources immediately